PDM4AR/exercises/docs/04-dynamicprogramming.md

 ```

 Feel free to add more methods in case you need to.
-The method ``get_transition_prob`` returns the probability of transitioning from a state to another given an action - you must not change the name of this function!
+The method ``get_transition_prob`` returns the probability of transitioning from a state to another given an action - you must not change the name and signature of this function!
 The method ``stage_reward``returns the reward that corresponds to transitioning from the current state to the next after choosing the given action.

 #### Value Iteration